mall0905/gitskills/README.md

-Creating a new branch is a quick && a simple.
+Creating a new branch is not a quick && not a simple.